madaxe05/Privacy_Policy_GTA/README.md

 ## Advertising

-[Choose the sentence that matches your actual monetization plan before publishing — these are not interchangeable:]

-- *If no ads:* The App does not display advertising and does not share data with ad networks.
-- *If ads:* The App displays advertising served by [ad network name, e.g. Google AdMob].
+-  The App displays advertising served by [ad network name, e.g. Google AdMob].
 These networks may collect device identifiers and usage data under their own privacy policies, linked here: [link].
 You can manage ad personalization through your device's ad settings.

 ## Children's privacy